renatompf/poc_spring_graphql/README.md

 ## How to run it:
 In order to run this project you will need [Docker](https://www.docker.com/) and Java 17 - or higher.

-In order to run this project the simpler way would be to make:
+In order to run this project the simpler way would be to make the following:

 ```shell
 make run
 ```

-This way you will start a container running the database and the app itself.
+This way you will start a container running the database and the app.
 Everything will start automatically.<br>

-To stop it, you can simply make:
+To stop it, you can simply do the following:
 ```shell
 make stop
 ```